Media and Film Studies

-KS5 – AS and A-Level Media Studies (Eduqas)
+KS5 – A-Level Media Studies (Eduqas)

-KS5 – AS and A-Level Film Studies (Eduqas)
+KS5 – A-Level Film Studies (Eduqas)

 Film is arguably the dominant and most culturally significant art form of the last century.
 Film Studies is an academic qualification that seriously examines films, filmmakers and industries in their social contexts.
 You will learn the language of film and analyse film sequences using appropriate terminology and key theorists.
 You will look at the history of film from the early days of silent cinema to more contemporary Hollywood, British and World cinema.
 You will investigate different film industries and marketing techniques as well as looking at a selection of films in detail to analyse their cultural significance.
 You will have the opportunity to present your own original film ideas.

 Media and film are among the fastest growing areas in higher education.
 There are a wide range of courses ranging from the theoretical to the practical.
 Popular courses include Film Studies, Media Studies, Communications, Cultural Studies, American Studies, Film or Media Production, Editing, Publicity and Marketing, Journalism, Animation, Computer Game Design and Web Design.